The best way to understand this topic is with an example. Let's start an application in a Docker container.

 9090/tcp open …

 Port 9090 is therefore open to the whole world - consciously or unconsciously.
-This should be prevented, otherwise there is a
+This should be prevented,

 potential security gap.
 The already mentioned lo (loopback) interface back is suitable for this.